 We estimate the model to match labor market stocks and flows from the CPS from January 2020 through June 2021.
 We correct CPS data to account for both a classification error noted by the U.S. Bureau of Labor Statistics (BLS, 2020) and the unusual flow into non-participation observed at the onset of the pandemic recession.
-See Appendix A.3 for details.
+See Appendix A.5 for details.

 We estimate: the two additional model parameters ξ and $\rho{r\phi}$; the autoregressive coefficient for the persistent utilization shocks ρ_z ; the sizes of the monthly i.i.d. lockdown shocks; and the sizes of the three persistent utilization shocks.
-We estimate the model to match monthly levels of temporary-layoff and jobless unemployment; gross flows from employment to temporary-layoff unemployment; gross flows from temporary-layoff unemployment to jobless unemployment; and gross flows from temporary-layoff unemployment to employment.
+We estimate the model to match monthly levels of temporary-layoff and jobless unemployment; gross flows from temporary-layoff unemployment to temporary-layoff unemployment; gross flows from temporary-layoff unemployment to employment.
 We also include gross flows from employment to jobless unemployment to April as a target.